88Alex/megatext/README.md

 MegaText is very extensible, and provides a convenient extension API for developers to use.
 Developing useful extensions becomes easy.
 And you can share your extensions in the Extension Repository.

+### Modularity

+MegaText has a very modular design.
+If you don't like one component, you can rip it out and make your own.
+This modularity also makes developing extensions easy.